Opentrons/opentrons/api/docs/v2/moving_labware.rst

 .. note::

     The labware definitions listed above include information about the position and force that the gripper uses to pick up the labware.
-The gripper uses default position and force values for other labware.
+The gripper uses default values for labware definitions that don't include position and force information.
 The Python Protocol API won't raise a warning or error if you try to grip and move other types of labware.

 .. _movement-modules: